davidht296/davidht296.github.io/_pages/about.md

 - beginning each task or project with a clear vision, direction and end result in mind.

 I am excited to be embarking on a new chapter in my career and love making new professional acquaintances to share experiences with.
-Please feel free to reach out to me via Linkedin or email davidht296@gmail.com.
+Please feel free to reach out to me via Linkedin or email.